Metoprolol-tartrate: 7 things you should know

-- May not be suitable for some people including those with heart block greater than 1st degree, pheochromocytoma, poor circulation, sick sinus syndrome, a thyroid disorder, overt or decompensated heart failure, or under the age of 18.
+- May not be suitable for some people including those with heart block greater than 1st degree, pheochromocytoma, poor circulation, sick sinus syndrome, a thyroid disorder, overt or decompensated heart failure, or who are under the age of 18.

 - Should be used with caution in people with pre-existing respiratory disease.

-- May decrease symptoms of hypoglycemia (low blood sugar), such as a fast heart rate, palpitations, tremor, feelings of anxiety, and potentiate the hypoglycemic effects of insulin.
+- May decrease symptoms of hypoglycemia (low blood sugar), such as a fast heart rate, palpitations, tremors, and feelings of anxiety, and potentiate the hypoglycemic effects of insulin.

 - May also mask signs of hyperthyroidism (such as a fast heart rate).
 May precipitate a thyroid storm if abruptly stopped.

 - May interact with some other medications including antidepressants, antipsychotics, ergot alkaloids, or some other blood pressure medications.